 My work has also been featured in a number of publications including Rod Ashford’s Lighting for Nude Photography available from Amazon.com

-I have been very fortunate to extend my love for the medium by teaching.
-For 6 years I was the head instructor at Focal Point – the Visual Arts Learning Centre.
-Following that I taught at Vancouver Photo Workshops and then served as Department Head for the digital photography program at the Vancouver Institute of Media Arts where I was also Chairman of their Advisory Board.
+I have been fortunate to extend my love of photography to teaching the craft.
+For 6 years, I was the head instructor at “Focal Point – The Visual Arts Learning Centre”.
+Following that, I taught at “Vancouver Photo Workshops”, and then I served as the Department Head for the digital photography program at the “Vancouver Institute of Media Arts”, where I was also Chairman of their Advisory Board.